Agios Kirikos - Kos

 Yes, Dodekanisos Seaways ferries allow cars on board ferries between Agios Kirikos and Kos.
 Use our Deal Finder to get live pricing for car ferries between Agios Kirikos and Kos.

-Whether you can bring your campervan on the ferry from Agios Kirikos to Kos depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Agios Kirikos to Kos depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Currently, you cannot take your bicycle on board any ferries from Agios Kirikos to Kos.